winnie1994/spark/docs/docs/splat-mesh.md

 # SplatMesh

-A `SplatMesh` is a high-level interface for displaying and manipulating a "Splat mesh", a collection of Gaussian splats that serves as an "object" of sorts.
+A `SplatMesh` is a high-level interface for displaying and manipulating a "Splat mesh", a collection of Gaussian splats that serves as an object of sorts.
 It is analagous to a traditional triangle-based `THREE.Mesh`, which consists of geometry (points and triangles) and materials (color and lighting).
-Similarly, a `SplatMesh` contains geometry (splat centers, quaternion, and xyz scales) and materials (RGB color, opacity, spherical harmonics up to degree 3 for directional lighting), and can be added anywhere in the scene hierarchy.
+Similarly, a `SplatMesh` contains geometry (splat centers, orientation, and xyz scales) and materials (RGB color, opacity, spherical harmonics), and can be added anywhere in the scene hierarchy.

 The usual THREE.js properties `position`, `quaternion`, `rotation` behave as you would expect, however `scale` only allows uniform scaling and averages the x/y/z scales.
 Additional properties `recolor` and `opacity` are multiplied in with the final splat color and opacity.